Meet the new Dropbox, a single workspace to organize your content, connect your tools, and bring everyone together.

 Now you can create, organize, and share cloud content from within Dropbox.
 No need to jump between apps to track down work and feedback.
 All of your content is managed, organized, and saved directly in Dropbox next to all of your other files.

 You can create and store a shortcut to any web page in your Dropbox account, just like you would a file.
 Shortcuts make it easy to keep content from online project management and productivity tools—even news articles, wiki pages and Paper docs—together with the rest of your work in Dropbox.
 You can create a shortcuts on dropbox.com, the new desktop app, and from your system tray or menu bar.
 In the Dropbox mobile app, you can also open shortcuts, but not create them.

 To create a shortcut from Dropbox in your system tray or menu bar:

-Dropbox brings your work together in one place - create, organize, and share web-based content directly from Dropbox.
-Dropbox for G Suite lets you create, organize, and share Google Docs, Sheets, and Slides files in dropbox.com or the Dropbox desktop application.
+Dropbox brings your work together in one place—create, organize, and share web-based content directly from Dropbox.
+Dropbox for G Suite lets you create, organize, and share Google Docs, Sheets, and Slides at dropbox.com or in the Dropbox desktop application.
 Any Google Docs, Sheets, and Slides files you create in Dropbox save to your Dropbox account and count toward your storage space.
-Any changes made to these Google Docs, Sheets, and Slides files automatically save back to your Dropbox account (but not your Google Drive or Google account).
-You can also edit your Microsoft Office files (Word, Excel, and PowerPoint) in Google (Docs, Sheets, and Slides) from Dropbox.
+Changes made to these Google Docs, Sheets, and Slides files automatically save back to your Dropbox account (but not your Google Drive or Google account).
 You can even share Google Docs, Sheets, and Slides files exactly the same way you would share any file stored in Dropbox.
 Collaborate and stay up to date on your team’s work by receiving edits and comments on your web-based content as notifications from Dropbox.

 To create new Google Docs, Sheets, or Slides files in the Dropbox desktop application: